 Google Services Framework is a crucial service that lets the Play Store communicate with apps on your device, allowing for automatic updates and so on.
 If these functions stop working, or you experience other problems, then there may be a problem with the service.
 In such a case, you should clear the cache on both Google Play Store and Google Play Services.
 To do this:

-- Scroll down to Google Play Store, tap it, then tap Clear cache.
+- Scroll down to Google Play Store, tap it, then tap Storage & cache and then Clear cache.

-- That should fix most problems you'll experience with the Play Store
+- That should fix most problems you'll experience with the Google Play Store

 What is the one must-have feature you want in the Google Play Store?
-Do you like the latest updates?
+Do you like the latest update?
 Let us know in the comments.